District Admin Seals Dhamtoor Dolly Lift On Violation Of SOPs - UrduPoint

 District Admin Seals Dhamtoor Dolly Lift On Violation Of SOPs

-ISLAMABAD, Dec 6 (UrduPoint / Pakistan Point News - 6th Dec, 2022 ) :The district administration of Abbottabad on Tuesday banned Dhamtoor Dolly lift after yesterday's accident over violation of Standard Operating Procedures (SOPs) and without having a fitness certificate from the concerned authority.
+ABBOTTABAD, (UrduPoint / Pakistan Point News - 7th Dec, 2022 ) :District Administration Abbottabad on Tuesday banned Dhamtoor Dolly lift, after yesterday's accident, and following the repeated violations of SOPs.

-According to the details, Additional Assistant Commissioner Revenue Abbottabad Arshad Mahmood sealed the Dhamtoor dolly lift after the incident where the connecting rope of the lift broke and 8 children were stuck in the middle way at a height of about 400 feet on River Harno.
-Later, they were rescued by Rescue 1122 after passing many hours.
+According to the information, Additional Assistant Commissioner Revenue Abbottabad Arshad Mahmood sealed the Dhamtoor dolly lift, after the incident where the connecting rope of the lift broke and 8 children were stuck in a middle way at a height of about 400 feet on River Harno those were later recovered by Rescue 1122 after passing many hours.

-AC Revenue following the directives of DC Abbottabad Tariq Salam Marwat visited the Dhamtoor dolly lift and reviewed the route and declared the lift dangerous for transportation and sealed fur unlimited time, he also directed TMA Abbottabad about the SOPs and NOC for the lifts.
+AC Revenue following the directives of Deputy Commissioner Abbottabad Tariq Salam Marwat visited the Dhamtoor dolly lift and reviewed the route and declared the lift dangerous for transportation and sealed fur unlimited time, he also directed TMA Abbottabad about the SOPs and NOC for the lifts.

 During the last five years, several accidents with dolly lifts have occurred in the Hazara division where more than a dozen people have lost their lives.
 After the accident in Lora circle where in May 2017 11 people died when a dolly lift fell into the ravine, the provincial government and district, Abbottabad administration banned homemade dolly lifts and started inspection of the lifts which continued for a few days.